-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

 19. The analogy that is made about its connotation is not fully understood, in its original contexts within the teachings of psychology.

 20. Philosophy teaches that human beings are conscious of the state of pleasure, but their actions are not always enticed by emotions.
-Socrates said, "In every one of us there are two ruling and directing principles, whose guidance we follow wherever they may lead; the one being an innate desire of pleasure; the other, an acquired judgment which aspires after excellence."
+Socrates said, "In every one of us there are two ruling and directing principles, whose guidance we follow wherever they may lead; the one being an innate desire of pleasure; the other, an acquired judgement which aspires after excellence."

 21. Thoughts can forcibly impel our mien and reaction, towards the emotions expressed, with our insistence and yearning.

 22. Whether we accept that realisation depends a fortiori, on the fundamental basis of our perception and discernment.

 23. The elaborate elements of pleasure are found, in the formation of our emotions created and exhibited, by our thoughts.

 24. To attempt to determine the cause and effect of pleasure, one must afterwards experiment its capability.

 25. It does not impose upon us its unbelievable effect, if we do not concede, to its general practice and the concept of volupty.

 26. Different emotions are compatible to pleasure, and several manifest, within the transparent form of pleasure.

 27. The inference about its state is ultimately connected, to the noscible precept of eros that is represented in the Oracle.

 28. Eros, then compliments the method of satisfactory pleasure, so that its state can be visibly detected by our observation.

 29. This aforementioned method is believed to be, a concept exposed of philosophy that is utilised for its reference and utility.

-30. If we practise philosophy in the manner that the Oracle professes, then we could reach optimal state of enlightenment.
+30. If we practise philosophy in the manner that the Oracle professes, then we could reach the optimal state of enlightenment.

 31. Pleasure can involve leisure or activity, since it does not specify its true nature and outcome in its description.

 32. Every sensation expressed that is situated with it can be directed afterwards, by the impulsive action of our behaviour.

 33. People want to obtain the great essence of pleasure, at the cost of their sacrifice and their necessity, although it is not always voluntarily.